spatialnetworkslab/vue-gg/docs/marks/trail.md

 # Path Mark

 The standard trail mark takes the following props.
-Note that only when input for `x` and `y` are given, `points` does not need to have input, and vice versa.
+Note that `x` and `y`, and `points` cannot be inputted simultaneously.

 ### Positioning
 | Prop | Required | Types                  | Default   | Description                            | Unit(s)           |